 Personal information on customers is only collected for paratransit (ARIDE), GoldRide, and the Fare Deal programs.
-Sensitive personal information for people using these programs is generally stored on paper in lockable filing cabinets.
-Only authorized staff have keys and staff are expected to lock the cabinets at the close of business.
-Electronic systems were additionally secured after a 2019 MERIT.
+Sensitive personal information for people using these programs is stored on paper forms in lockable filing cabinets and offices.
+Access is restricted to authorized staff only.
+No sensitive customer information is stored in electronic format.
+Audits previously done by the Federal Transit Administration found no deficiencies with this approach.
+Inactive forms are destroyed after seven years.